 \section{Methodology}

-In SEIR models\cite{Newman:2010}, a disease propagates through a network of individuals whose dynamical state can be either Susceptible S (healthy and susceptible to be infected), Exposed E (infected but in the latent period --period from infection to infectiousness-- and therefore unable to infect other individuals), Infectious I (infected and able to infect other individuals), and Removed R (which includes (i) recovered individuals after having suffered the infection and therefore immune and (ii) deceased people).
+In SEIR models \cite{Newman:2010}, a disease propagates through a network of individuals whose dynamical state can be either Susceptible (S, healthy and susceptible to be infected), Exposed (E, infected but in the latent period --period from infection to infectiousness-- and therefore unable to infect other individuals), Infectious (I, infected and able to infect other individuals), and Removed (R, which includes (i) recovered individuals after having suffered the infection and therefore immune and (ii) deceased people).

 Figure \ref{figura_modelo} represents a sketch of our discrete-time model.
 The time is discretised in days, and every random event is calculated once a day.
 The individuals (players from now on) can be infected at any time (that is, any day of the season) from people different to the players (technical staff of the team, family, etc.) with a probability $\beta_{ext}$.
 The second source of infection occurs during the training period, where they can be infected from other players of their own team with probability $\beta_{train}$.
 Finally, during the matches, players are exposed to infection from the players of their own team and the adversary team with probability $\beta_{match}$. \footnote{Note that the infection probabilities $\beta_{ext}$, $\beta_{train}$ and $\beta_{match}$ are different to the infection rate $\beta$ typically used in SIR models, which is the average number of contacts per person per time multiplied by the probability of disease transmission in a contact between a susceptible and an infectious subject.
 While $\beta$ is a rate (and can therefore be larger than 1), our parameters are probabilities (and $\leq 1$ in consequence).}